-A multitude of animals, springbok, gemsbok, zebra, ostrich, giraffe, even lion have waited hours for the elephants departure so that they may quench their thirst.
-From a photographer‚s point of view watching this action is like manna from the heavens‚ as there are attempted lion kills, sporadic jostles between herd males vying for dominance and occasional visits from black rhino that appear like specters as the sun fades below the horizon.
+A multitude of animals, springbok, gemsbok, zebra, ostrich, giraffe, even lion have waited hours for the elephant's departure so that they may quench their thirst.
+From a photographer‚s point of view watching this action is like manna from the heavens‚ as there are attempted lion kills, sporadic jostles between herd males vying for dominance and occasional visits from a black rhino that appear like spectres as the sun fades below the horizon.

-Today however will be different as that morning I had seen the three bulls feeding from a camel thorn tree away from their usual feeding place.
+Today, however, will be different as that morning I had seen the three bulls feeding on a camel thorn tree away from their usual feeding place.
 Soon it will be time for them to depart.
 I leave, anticipating their route, and wait silently for them to come in to view.
 I have checked and rechecked my equipment and decided upon the camera and lens combination.
 I now relax and control my breathing as they come in to view.